Flight lessons and ground school program overview

 - Simulator flight training course itself using FAA pilot standards before as a virtual aviator.

-Here we will tell you about the training system and provide guidence for using the flight training system along with your flight lessons or performinng the lessons as a virtual aviator.
+Here we will tell you about the training system and provide guidance for using the flight training system along with your flight lessons or performing the lessons as a virtual aviator.

-Congratulations on using the most comprehensive pilot training system available for sport and private pilots.
+Congratulations on using the most comprehensive pilot training system available for ultralight, sport and private pilots.
 This is a training system for learning to fly, passing your FAA knowledge and practical tests, and becoming a safe and confident pilot.
 This also applies to ultralight pilot training ONLY as a supplement.
 For all potential pilots, flight simulator training does not substitute for actual flight training.
 You MUST get actual flight training from a FAA Certificated Flight Instructor before getting any Ultralight, Light-Sport and General Aviation Aircraft.

 This pilot training system is designed to provide a comprehensive flight training and/or ground school program with three options for schools and students:

-- Comprehensive flight training and ground school fast track or typical pilot license training program
+- Comprehensive flight training and ground school fast track or typical ultralight or FAA pilot license training program

 - Classic ground school self directed and/or classroom utilizing new technologies